Skip to main content

 dapp-launchpad dev -h

-Deploy your app to production
+Deploy to production

 dapp-launchpad deploy -n <CHAIN-NAME>

-1. Deploys all your smart contracts to the selected chain, and logs the deployment results.
+This deploys all smart contracts to the selected chain, then deploys your frontend to Vercel, and logs the deployment URL for each.
+To deploy only smart contracts:

 dapp-launchpad deploy -n CHAIN_NAME --only-smart-contracts

-To deploy only the frontend, run:
+To deploy only the frontend:

 dapp-launchpad deploy -n CHAIN_NAME --only-frontend

-`generate smart-contracts-config -e production -n CHAIN_NAME`
+generate smart-contracts-config -e production -n CHAIN_NAME